Data Management Plans

 Instead you should use open, non-proprietary formats – for example, txt. rather than Microsoft Word, CSV rather than Excel, TIFF rather than Photoshop files, or as XML rather than a database.
 For more examples, see

 However, open formats may not support all the functionality found within a proprietary format, or they might result in larger files because they offer less efficient compression of files.
 Sometimes, you will want to store your data in its original format and also in a more open or accessible format for sharing, archiving, or future use.
-For more information on preferred file formats, see here.
+The Dutch national centre of expertise and repository for research data Data Archiving and Networked Services (DANS) provides more examples of preferred file formats.

 What are 'non-proprietary' or 'open' formats, and why should I use them?